openoms/raspiblitz-extras/README.md

 * Download and flash the Raspbian Buster image (https://github.com/rootzoll/raspiblitz#build-the-sd-card-image)
 * Put the empty file called `ssh` to root of the boot partition of the SDcard
 * Use this command to build:
-`wget https://raw.githubusercontent.com/openoms/raspiblitz/1.4test/build_sdcard.sh && sudo bash build_sdcard.sh 1.4test openoms`
+`wget https://raw.githubusercontent.com/rootzoll/raspiblitz/v1.4/build_sdcard.sh && sudo bash build_sdcard.sh v1.4`